Surucobe/Journal/coding_Journal/feedback/July/Second_week.md

 ### **Thoughts:**
 the importance of making a proper structure in the early stages of the project is coming to shine now
+---
+## Date: July 10th

+### Javascript
+**Activity:** Project
+- **Duration:** 1:00 hour

+**Feedback:**
+- Bug fixing, fixed a last bug before moving forward woththe rest of the priject, the project is nearly done
+- iwish to make a final push tomorrow in order to finish the project

+### **Thoughts:**
+Due to my poor sleep shcedule i have been slacking on my coding routine, a good night of sleep should help to finish the project